-Throughout chapters 7-9, we show examples of data analysis.
+Throughout chapters 7-10, we show examples of data analysis.
 In chapter 7, we present techniques for describing and comparing distributions.
-Chapter 8 introduces linear regression using Stata.
+Chapter 8 covers statistical inference and explains whether and how one can transfer judgments made from a statistic obtained in a dataset to something that is more than just the dataset.
+Chapter 9 introduces linear regression using Stata.
 It explains in general terms the technique itself and shows how to run a regression analysis using an example file.
 Afterward, we discuss how to test the statistical assumptions of the model.
 We conclude the chapter with a discussion of sophisticated regression models and a quick overview of further techniques.
-Chapter 9, in which we describe regression models for categorical dependent variables, is structured in the same way as the previous chapter to emphasize the similarity between these techniques.
+Chapter 10, in which we describe regression models for categorical dependent variables, is structured in the same way as the previous chapter to emphasize the similarity between these techniques.

-Chapter 10-12 deal with more advanced Stata topics that beginners may not need.
-In chapter 10, we explain how to read and write files that are not in the Stata format.
-At the beginning of chapter 11, we introduce some special tools to aid in writing do-files.
+Chapters 11-13 deal with more-advanced Stata topics that beginners may not need.
+In chapter 11, we explain how to read and write files that are not in the Stata format.
+At the beginning of chapter 12, we introduce some special tools to aid in writing do-files.
 You can use these tools to create your own Stata commands and then store them as ado-files, which are explained in the second part of the chapter.
 It is easy to write Stata commands, so many users have created a wide range of additional Stata commands that can be downloaded from the Internet.
-Chapter 12 discusses these and other resources.
+In chapter 13, we discuss these user-written commands and other resources.